jupyterlab/extension-examples/contentheader/README.md

 > Nota bene, you can _toggle_ the `contentHeader` via the Command Palette ➜ "Show Header Above Content" if you decide you don't want to see it.

+> Nota bene 2, the `contentHeader` and the "Show Header Above Content" toggle apply on a *per* `MainAreaWidget`: if you run this extension, it will show the time in the `contentHeader` of the *active* main area, and the time will not appear in another notebook tab.
+This may be useful for some extension workflows and not others.

 ## Implementation notes

 For full details see the body of the `execute` function in [`index.ts`](./src/index.ts), but in prose, here's what we do to make use of the `contentHeader` widget—